erezsh/erezsh/README.md

 🌎 I'm living the life of a digital nomad; I spend a lot of my time in Amsterdam.

-👅 I speak Hebrew, English and pocito de Spanish.
+👅 I speak Hebrew, English and un poquito de Spanish.

 💞️ I’m looking to collaborate!
 Let me know if you have a cool project in mind, or want to help with one of mine.
 I'm especially interested in programming languages, the semantic-web, machine learning, static analysis, and recommendation systems.